Nahteee/Hati.my-Webscraper/README.md

 It should also output a CSV file named "Hati NGOs"

 The CSV file will have a maximum of 1000 records.
-If the records scraped exceed that, another CSV file will be outputted
+If the records scraped exceed that, the file will split into another CSV file